jalspach/puppet_test/README.md

  - add users and ssh keys
  - set timezone and other locales
  - set boot type (watch output of rasberry-config script)
+ - configure the correct permissions on these files

  The initial steps to set up the raw devices are (this should be scripted):